Don (2022 film): Plot

-Meanwhile, Ganesan finds out the truth about Chakaravarthi in the college and his test marks, including the school.
+Meanwhile, Ganesan discovers the truth about Chakaravarthi, including his college test scores.
 Feeling cheated and enraged, he slaps Chakaravarthi.
-Chakaravarthi decides to venture into filmmaking by attending a short film competition and secretly films portions in the college, with the help of cameraman Perusu.
-When nearing the climax, Bhoominathan finds out about his secret filming.
-With a muddle up of guns, drama and confusion, Bhoominathan suffers an accident that severely injures his neck, but eventually survives.
+Chakaravarthi ventures into filmmaking by attending a short film competition.
+However, Ganesan does not allow him to do filmmaking and wants him to do engineering.
+Chakaravarthi secretly films portions of the college with cameraman Perusu.
+At the film's climax, Bhoominathan finds out about his secret filming.
+In a mix of guns, drama, and confusion, Bhoominathan suffers an accident that severely injures his neck, but he eventually survives.
+Killivallavan dismisses Chakravarthi from the college.

-Ganesan finds out about Chakaravarthi's secret filmmaking and destroys his short film because of which Chakaravarthi and Ganesan have an intense confrontation.
+Ganesan discovers Chakaravarthi's secret filmmaking and destroys his short film, resulting in an intense confrontation between them.
 Frustrated with his father, he leaves the house.
-Bhoominathan gradually recovers, whilst Chakaravarthi prepares another short film for the competition.
-Bhoominathan and Chakaravarthi develop a good rapport and Bhoominathan tells Chakaravarthi that if he clears all of his arrears, he can get his Engineering Degree, thus burying the hatchet and ending their conflict.

-Chakaravarthi's short film gets shortlisted to the top and ends up being turned into a feature film, that enters the 100 Crore Club.
-It is revealed that the film is about Chakaravarthi's own emotional bonding with Ganesan and his realisation Ganesan really did care for him before he died.
+Ganesan later dies.
+Bhoominathan gradually recovers while Chakaravarthi prepares another short for the competition.
+Bhoominathan and Chakaravarthi develop a positive rapport.
+Bhoominathan tells Chakravarthi that he spoke with Killivallavan.
+He informs Chakaravarthi that if he clears all of his arrears, he can get his engineering degree, thus burying the hatchet and ending their conflict.
+Chakaravarthi's short film gets shortlisted to the top and becomes a feature film, which enters the 100 Crore Club.
+The film, "Untold Love", is about Chakaravarthi's emotional bond with Ganesan.
+He realises that Ganesan cared for him before he died.
 Chakaravarthi later marries Angu.

-The reason for Chakaravarthi's desperation to get to the college was to get his engineering degree from the hands of Bhoominathan.
-He delivers an emotional speech to the students and audience, upon accepting and taking his degree, and also sees a vision of Ganesan applauding.
-Chakaravarthi is revealed to have been added to the Proud Alumni list at BEC, something which he asked from Bhoominathan, in his earlier days at the college.
+In the present, Chakaravarthi is desperate to get an engineering education from Bhoominathan; that is the only reason to attend college.
+He accepts and takes his degree.
+Chakravarthi then delivers an emotional speech to the students and audience.
+He also sees a vision of Ganesan applauding.
+Chakaravarthi is added to the Proud Alumni list at BEC, which was something he jokingly asked Bhoominathan in his earlier college days.